 Launched on April 15 to a limited audience of select Comcast subscribers, Peacock is NBCUniversal’s entry in the rapidly expanding streaming video landscape.
-It will debut nationally on July 15, with all subscription tiers available.
+The service debuted nationally on July 15, with all subscription tiers available.

-With an impressive lineup of new and classic content, including complete runs of popular syndicated series, reboots, and revivals of fan-favorite shows, and even some classic and original films, the service is one to keep an eye on as it moves from limited launch to wide release.
+With an impressive lineup of new and classic content, including complete runs of popular syndicated series, reboots, and revivals of fan-favorite shows, and even some classic and original films, the service is one to keep an eye on.

 Here’s everything we know about Peacock so far.

-NBCUniversal has been slow to confirm Peacock’s availability on anything beyond Comcast customers’ Flex TV streaming box or Xfinity X1 cable box, on which it first became available April 15.
+NBCUniversal was slow to confirm Peacock’s availability on anything beyond Comcast customers’ Flex TV streaming box or Xfinity X1 cable box, on which it first became available April 15.

-Peacock will offer both free and premium subscription tiers when it launches nationally.
-The subscription tiers break down like so:
+Peacock offers both free and premium subscription tiers.
+The subscription tiers break down as follows:

 - Peacock Free is a free, ad-supported version that will include about 7,500 hours of programming.
-This tier, like Premium, will include next-day access to current seasons of new NBC series; full runs of older series, movies, daily news, and sports programming (including the Olympics); Spanish-language content; and select content of Peacock original programming.
+This tier includes full runs of older series, movies, daily news, and sports programming (including the Olympics); Spanish-language content; and samples of select Peacock original programming.
 It will also include access to curated genre channels like SNL Vault, Family Movie Night, and Olympic Profiles.
 Content at this tier will not be available in 4K/HDR, though.

 The platform and interface